screen and blind master

 • Roller blinds feature fabric that rolls around a top tube using a chain mechanism

-• Venetian blinds use horizontal slats that can be tilted and raised or lowered
+• Venetian blinds use horizontal slats that can be tilted and raised or lowered, giving you the ability to tilt the slats for practical light control

-• Vertical blinds operate with slats that slide sideways and rotate for light control
+• Vertical blinds operate with slats that slide sideways and rotate to control light

 • Panel glide blinds feature wide fabric panels that slide along tracks

 Blinds provide exceptional adaptability and can be easily removed, replaced, or relocated.
-While blinds typically need replacement every 5-8 years, this allows homeowners to update their décor more frequently without significant investment.
+While blinds typically need replacement every 5-8 years, this allows homeowners to update their window dressings more frequently without significant investment.
+Choosing blinds gives you the flexibility to change with interior design styles.

 Cost Comparison: Initial Investment and Long-Term Value